 The final size of a fruit tree is dependent on several factors:

 - Selected rootstock: The vigor of a fruit tree is mainly determined by the rootstock onto which it is grafted.
-The dwarf rootstocks have weaker root systems than the vigorous rootstocks.
-Use more dwarfing rootstocks if you want smaller trees and/or are training into particular forms,
+Dwarf rootstocks have weaker root systems and grow into smaller trees than vigourous rootstocks.

-- Vigour of the particular variety chosen: E.g. Apple Charles Ross is always less vigorous than Apple Laxtons Superb when grown on the same rootstock.
-The size guides that can be seen on our product pages are a guide to height and spread based upon the vigour of each variety.
+- Vigour of the variety chosen: Some varieties are more or less vigourous than others when grafted onto the same rootstock.
+The size guides on our product pages indicate the height and spread based upon the vigour of each variety.

-- Soil conditions: Fruit trees will not do well on poor, shallow soils.
+- Soil conditions: Less than ideal soil conditions can reduce growth.
+Note that all fruits trees will not do well on poor, shallow soils.

 - Geography: Where you are in the country, latitude and altitude.
 Fruit trees grown in northern exposed areas on poor soils will always be less vigorous than those grown in more favourable areas.

 - Pruning regime/training method: In a set time, trees pruned or trained will not reach the same size as those free growing.